Optimal minimax rate of learning nonlocal interaction kernels

 The rest of the paper is organized as follows.
 We study the inverse problem in the large sample limit in Section \ref{sec:setting_IP}.
 In the process, we introduce assumptions and function spaces.
-Section \ref{sec:upperBd} introduces the tamed LSE and proves that the tLSE achieves the optimal rate, establishing an upper minimax rate.
+Section \ref{sec:upperBd} introduces the tLSE and proves that the tLSE achieves the optimal rate, establishing an upper minimax rate.
 Section \ref{sec:lowerBd} proves the lower minimax rate via the hypothesis testing scheme.
-We present the technical proofs in the Appendix.
+We present the technical results and proofs in the Appendix.